theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/bw-cube/using-bw-cube-component.md

 ---
 The following section shows how to use the BW Cube Component. <br>

-The BW Cube component can be used to extract data from BW InfoProviders (e.g., Cubes) directly or from BW Queries.
-The BW Queries, in this case, can be based on all possible InfoProviders.
+The BW Cube component can be used to extract MDX or BICS data from BW InfoProviders (e.g., Cubes) directly or from BW Queries.
-A common approach for this the extraction is to build the query that meets the business requirements.
+A common approach is to build and extract a query that meets your business requirements.

 ### Look up a BW Cube or Query
 1. In the main window of the component click the **[Search]** button (magnifying glass symbol).
 The window “Cube and Query Lookup” opens.